• Skip to primary navigation

 You know zucchini is a super healthy vegetable as it is rich in fiber and a staple for low carb diets.
 So we try to use it in several ways during summer.

 Summer is the time we enjoy zucchini/courgette the most.
-Besides this vegan casserole, we often use this versatile vegetable to make vegetarian recipes like mucver fritters, zucchini stew with tomatoes and cheesy zucchini casserole.
+Besides this vegan casserole, we often use this versatile vegetable to make vegetarian recipes like mucver fritters and zucchini stew with tomatoes.

 This zucchini casserole recipe is one of the most popular recipes on the blog.
 It is a great summer dish because it is the best option when the temperature is high outside.
 Perfect way to use up the zucchini you have too!
 Enjoy it as a light lunch/dinner or a side dish.